Health & Wellness

 Blood Pressure Self-Monitoring

 BPSM is designed to help adults with hypertension lower and manage their blood pressure.
 The 4-month program focuses on regular home self-monitoring, one-on-one consultations with a trained Healthy Heart Ambassador, support and group-based nutrition education for better blood pressure management.
 The first 10 participants registered will receive a free blood pressure monitor.
-Registration open now.

 punch back at parkinson's